Buerger’s Disease

 A note from Cleveland Clinic

-Buerger’s Disease is a rare problem with the blood vessels in your fingers, toes, arms and legs.
+Buerger’s disease is a rare issue with the blood vessels in your fingers, toes, arms and legs.
 While you can take medicines for your symptoms, the best treatment for Buerger’s disease is to quit smoking.
 Most people with Buerger’s disease get relief from their symptoms when they stop smoking.
-You can take control of Buerger’s disease yourself.
 Ask your provider to help you quit smoking so you can feel better.